greekgeek1/iris_tester/README.md

-# iris_tester
+# Iris Tester

-This is a test file that automatically test a guidance prompt against 5 use cases.
+This is a test file that automatically tests a guidance prompt against 5 pre-defined use cases.